Geosearchef/cards/notes.md

 enhancements:

-options, sliders for card corner radius, line width
+options, sliders for card corner radius, line width, mipmapping for ff

+stack:
+- stackable references stack, is still contained in gameObjects
+- is rendered -> is in stack (important for input)
+- stack has list of elements, server sends the entire stack each time
+- flip -> flip individual elements, inverse order